YouTube

 WHIPPED

-Jed was here for 2 years and seen it all.
-He mentioned anytime there was a disagreement or someone broke the law against which ISIS believes then everyone in the area would be asked outside to watch the punishment.
+Jed was here for 2 years and saw it all.
+He mentioned that anytime there was a disagreement or someone broke the law, against which ISIS believes, then everyone in the area would be asked to watch the punishment.
 He himself was lucky to stay alive.

 KINDNESS

-I’m a bit ashamed to admit it but these pair didn’t allow me to pay for a thing!
-And every time managed to arrange the bill without me knowing.
-Here in Aleppo it’s not if you have enough to give, it’s that you give what you have.
-Much different than my guide and driver 😆.
+I’m a bit ashamed to admit it, but this pair didn’t allow me to pay for a thing!
+And every time, they managed to arrange the bill without me knowing.
+Here in Aleppo, it’s not about having enough to give; it’s about giving what you have.
+Much different from my guide and driver 😆.

 GENERATORS

-The guys were telling me there is a huge infrastructure problem here with electric for only a few hours per day.
-This is due to the damage to the main power station and sanctions making it difficult to fix.
-To maintain power every street has several generators (the noise is insane) running all day on diesel…not cheap either!
+The guys were telling me that there is a huge infrastructure problem here with electricity, with only a few hours of power available per day.
+This is due to the damage to the main power station and sanctions, which make it difficult to repair.
+To maintain power, every street has several generators (the noise is insane) running all day on diesel…not cheap either!

 SUMMED UP….